Dchenlittle/DiffEraser/README.md

 ### 1. Text Removal Dataset
 * NPID295

+The NPID295 dataset is a synthetic dataset consisting of 4,877 images, with 3,377 images used for training and 1,500 images used for testing.
+The synthetic text in NPID295 has arbitrary fonts, colors, positions, and sizes.
+It provides two types of annotations: text removal images (b) and text mask images (c).

+Note: Similar to SCUT_EnsTex, the NPID295 dataset can only be used for non-commercial research purposes.

 ## Contact

 If you have any questions, feel free to concat us or raise issues.